Welcome Back For Another Year Of Mind- Boggling Adventures!

 New hiking project

 My project ‚Four seasons, four hikes, four stunning regions of Germany' - initially planned for last year and then postponed due to my workload, socket issues, and the Covid19 restrictions - is back on track.
-In late February/early March I will attempt to hike 100 km of the Bergischer Weg (which passes my house).
-The sections are between 14 and 23 kilometers, and pass through a nice mixture of hills, open farmland, dense woods and little villages.
-Six should take me six to seven days and my current January walking challenge provides me with a great training opportunity.
-In addition the new USB changing device for the Genius will allow me to stay away from any charging point for the complete duration of the trip - if needed.
+In late February/early March 2021 I will attempt to hike 100 km of the Bergischer Weg (which passes my house).
+The sections are between 14 and 23 kilometers, and pass through a nice mixture of hills, open farmland, dense woods, and little villages.
+This should take me six to seven days and my current January walking challenge provides me with a great training opportunity.
+In addition the new USB charging device for the Genium will allow me to stay away from any charging point for the complete duration of the trip - if needed.
 If you ask me, that is the best new item on the market for active amputees since the launch of the first waterproof microprocessor knee.

 Where You Can Get Involved?